Sandra Toffolo

 Contatti

 Sandra Toffolo è ricercatrice all’Istituto Storico Italo-Germanico di Trento (dal 2021).
-Ha conseguito il dottorato di ricerca presso l’Istituto Universitario Europeo di Firenze nel 2013.
-Ha studiato anche alle università di Nimega (Paesi Bassi), Firenze e Perugia.
+Ha conseguito il dottorato di ricerca presso l’Istituto Universitario Europeo di Firenze, e ha studiato anche alle università di Nimega (Paesi Bassi), Firenze e Perugia.

 Si occupa di mobilità, spazio e della circolazione di persone, oggetti e idee nell’età moderna, in particolare nella Repubblica di Venezia.

-È anche chercheur associé al Centre d’Études Supérieures de la Renaissance di Tours, associate dello Universal Short Title Catalogue (University of St Andrews), e membro della EU Cost Action People in Motion: Entangled Histories of Displacement across the Mediterranean (1492-1923).
+È anche collaboratrice scientifique al Centre d’Études Supérieures de la Renaissance di Tours, e membro della EU Cost Action People in Motion: Entangled Histories of Displacement across the Mediterranean (1492-1923).

 • Storia culturale e sociale